ibexa/documentation-developer/docs/content_management/data_migration/importing_data.md

 #### Build-in functions

-Build-in expression language functions that are tagged with `ibexa.migrations.template.expression_language.function`:
+Built-in expression language functions that are tagged with `ibexa.migrations.template.expression_language.function`:

 - `ibexa.migrations.template.to_bool` - converts various data types, such as integers or strings, into boolean values